OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

 Like with the address part, we are fetching all the reward programs and putting them on the editor view model for the template to display as checkboxes.
-In BuildEditorViewModel, you can see that we build the current rewards as a lookup and then use that to determine the checked state of each reward program.
+In `BuildEditorViewModel`, you can see that we build the current rewards as a lookup and then use that to determine the checked state of each reward program.

 Here is the editor view model: